-Example 4: A Request for Proposal specifies both eligible and ineligible services and seeks only a single price for the mixed-eligibility bundle.
+Example 3: A request for proposal (RFP) specifies both eligible and ineligible services and seeks only a single price for the mixed-eligibility bundle.

-Assume that an applicant issues a Request for Proposal (RFP) that seeks Internet access (eligible), high speed broadband (eligible), and web-hosting (ineligible).
+Assume that an applicant issues an RFP that seeks internet access (eligible), high speed broadband (eligible), and web-hosting (ineligible).
 Responses received provide only a single cost for the bundled package.

 A funding request that provides only a single cost for both eligible and ineligible components cannot be approved under program rules.
 Eligible and ineligible products and services must have separated costs, so that the ineligible components can be subtracted from funding requests.

 A limited exception exists to the requirement for separated pricing.
 In some cases, an eligible product or service can include ineligible components on an ancillary basis, and the full package can be eligible for support if certain conditions are met.

 For example, a service provider’s standard internet access service also provides email as a standard component, and this offering is the most cost-effective solution without considering the ineligible features, then the full cost can be submitted as the pre-discount cost in a funding request.
 The distinction in this case is that the added feature is ancillary, it is not specifically requested by the applicant, and it is a part of the standard internet access package from the service provider.

 Example 4: A service provider offers a discount for prompt payment.